-By year end, Optiscan had completed development and testing of its smaller scanner and was in the final stages of development of the Generation 2 processor.
-More importantly, over the past year there was abundant evidence that the market had embraced Optiscan's confocal imaging technology.
-The gastroenterology product is moving from a specialist research tool to an accepted imaging modality used in every day gastroenterology cases.
+By year end, Optiscan had completed development and testing of its smaller, second generation scanner and was in the final stages of development of the Generation 2 processor.

+Importantly, over the past year there was abundant evidence that the market had embraced Optiscan's confocal imaging technology.
+Endomicroscopy is moving from a specialist research tool to an accepted imaging modality used in every day gastroenterology cases.